-The course will be in a "flipped learning" style; each week, students read a draft chapter and experiment with sample codes before the class.
+Explore common mathematical frameworks for adaptation at different scales and link them with biological reality.
+The course is in a "flipped learning" style; each week, students read a book chapter and experiment with sample codes before the class.

 In the first class of the week, they present what they have learned and raise questions.